max-ashton/products-front-end/README.md

 This is a basic app created to show that I can code in React.
-It's not tested and it's not perfect (as I have other things to do than coding on weekends!).
+It's not tested and it's not perfect, it's more of a prototype.
 If I were to improve it, first of all I would write it in Typescript and would include a UI framework such as Material-UI or React-Bootstrap.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------